massdriver-cloud/azure-virtual-network-peering-connection/operator.md

 2. **Traffic Allowances**: The peering connections are configured to allow virtual network access and forwarded traffic while disabling gateway transit to ensure compliance with Global Peering restrictions.
 3. **Triggers for Address Space Changes**: The module includes triggers that react to changes in the remote network's address space to ensure the peering connection remains up to date.

+This bundle is tailored for two scenarios:
+1. Peering two Virtual Networks, both of which are provisioned by Massdriver and in the same Azure subscription.
+2. Peering two Virtual Networks, only one of which is provisioned and managed by Massdriver.

+#### Both Virtual Networks in the Same Subscription Provisioned by Massdriver
+In this case, both Virtual Networks are managed by Massdriver and are in the same Azure subscription.
+Users should connect both Virtual Networks to the bundle (one to `accepter` and the other to `requester`).
+It doesn't matter which network is the accepter or requester; they are functionally equivalent.
+The bundle will handle all the necessary configurations, including establishing the peering connection and syncing the connection.

+#### Virtual Networks in Separate Subscriptions, or Only One Managed by Massdriver
+In this case, the bundle will use the `requester` connection only.
+You'll need to specify additional field for "Remote Virtual Network ID" to initiate the peering correctly.
+No additional manual steps will be necessary in the Azure portal to complete the peering process.

+**Steps to Manually Accept Peering Connection**:
+1. Log into the Azure portal for the `accepter` subscription.
+2. Navigate to the Virtual Network Overview page.
+3. Choose `JSON View` in the top right corner.
+4. Copy the `id` value near the top (without quotes).
+For example: `/subscriptions/123456-1234-1234-1234-12345678/resourceGroups/foo-bar/providers/Microsoft.Network/virtualNetworks/foo-var-vnet`
+5. Paste the `id` into the `Remote Virtual Network ID` field in the bundle and deploy
+6. Navigate to the Virtual Network Peerings page.
+7. Click on the peering connection.
+8. Click `Resync` and `Save`.

+### FAQ

+#### Can my address spaces overlap?
+No, they cannot overlap.
+By default, the Azure Virtual Network bundle uses our Auto-CIDR feature to provision your VNet and using an address space that does not overlap with any other address space for any other VNet in the same subscription.
+If you are using a custom CIDR, you will need to ensure that the address spaces do not overlap.

+If you are peering your VNet to a VNet that is not managed by Massdriver, you'll need to ensure that the address space for each VNet does not overlap.

+#### I'm trying to peer VNets across subscriptions, but I'm getting an error.
+If you are peering VNets across subscriptions, you'll need to ensure that [Microsoft Entra B2B collaboration](https://learn.microsoft.com/en-us/azure/active-directory/external-identities/add-users-administrator?toc=/azure/virtual-network/toc.json#add-guest-users-to-the-directory) is configured.

 ### Runbook

 #### Troubleshooting VNet Peering Status